-The Texas A&M College of Architecture is a hub of critical research in fields that impact the built, natural and virtual environments.
+The Texas A&M School of Architecture is a hub of critical research in fields that impact the built, natural and virtual environments.

 A Wide Range of Research